 You can review the agenda item, attachments and watch a recording of the board meeting by visiting https://scvwd.legistar.com/Calendar.aspx

-Valley Water Board of Directors receives update on proposed Pacheco Reservoir Expansion Project and Water Supply Master Plan at Special Meeting
+Valley Water Board of Directors receive update on proposed Pacheco Reservoir Expansion Project and Water Supply Master Plan at Special Meeting

-On March 16, 2023 at 11 a.m., the Valley Water Board of Directors held a special meeting to receive an update from staff on Water Supply Strategy, Water Supply Master Plan, and a work-study session on the proposed Pacheco Reservoir Expansion Project.
+On March 16, 2023 at 11 a.m., the Valley Water Board of Directors held a special meeting and received an update from staff on Water Supply Strategy, Water Supply Master Plan, and a work-study session on the proposed Pacheco Reservoir Expansion Project.

 You can view the staff presentation here